|Immediate Past President||Maureen Howarthr||Pendleside|

 Currently I work part time as Town Clerk for Medlar-with-Wesham Council.
 This gives me time to be a Soroptimist, Guiding as a leader and trainer, a Scout District Treasurer, a volunteer for the child contact centre, Pilates, learning Spanish ………..

-Secretary / Vice President – Rosemary Hoyle
+Secretary / President Elect – Rosemary Hoyle

 I joined SI Grange-over-Sands in October 2007 and by March 2008, I was their Secretary; a role which I held for six years.
 Immediately afterwards I became Club President until the end of April 2014, when I became Regional Secretary.
 I have learnt so much during this period, met many wonderful people and been to a lot of places I would not otherwise have visited, and I have really enjoyed my time as a Soroptimist.
+I was honoured to receive my Regional President Elect chain at our recent AGM and am looking forwards to coming in as Regional President next year at Bournemouth.
+Though somewhat daunting, I will give it my best shot.

 I trained as a Secretary and have spent my working life employed in various secretarial and administrative roles for Kirklees MBC, Huddersfield (yes, I’m a Yorkshire woman), Natural England and am currently PA to the Archdeacon of Westmorland and Furness, a part-time job which I enjoy very much.